bensharkey3/worldbank-data-challenge/README.md

 * CI parses the dbt project, but does not connect to the database and create models or run data tests
 * Code linting not setup as part of the CI process
 * CD not implemented
+* Using cloud services instead of a local machine to host Docker and dbt would be a better solution